Note:

 - We need to tweak some parameters in

-- Back it up at some other location too, and open the file in an SQLITE editor.
+settings.db.
+Type:adb pull /data/data/com.android.providers.settings/databases/settings.db ~/ - Back it up at some other location too, and open the file in an SQLITE editor.
 I'm running Linux and DB Browser for SQLite works well.
 It's also available for Windows OS/OSX.

 - In the

-table, change the value for:adb_enabled
+globaltable, change the value for:adb_enabledto1development_settings_enabledto1

 - Check that

-table. - Check that as default, in the
+verifier_verify_adb_installsis set to1in theglobaltable. - Check that as default, in the

 These checks in step 6 and 7 are not necessary but should be done so that troubleshooting becomes rather easy if the solution doesn't work for you. - Save the changes in

-should overwrite the file, but I executed it for my peace of mind. - Unmount
+settings.dband copy it back into Android by typing:adb shell rm /data/data/com.android.providers.settings/databases/settings.db exit adb push ~/settings.db /data/data/com.android.providers.settings/databases/That delete (rm) command is not necessary sinceadb pushshould overwrite the file, but I executed it for my peace of mind. - Unmount

-and reboot into Android OS.
+Dataand reboot into Android OS.
 ADB probably would be enabled.

 This is how it actually worked out when tested on my devices.